 Trend Micro Check is also available as a Chrome extension.
 It will block dangerous sites for you automatically:

 Did you successfully spot the scams?
 Remember, always CHECK before your next move.
+Click on the button below to try Trend Micro Check for free now:

 If you think Trend Micro Check is helpful, please SHARE to protect your family and friends.